Mini Design Guide

-Few things you might find helpful for some of the most common materials.
+Here are a few things you may find helpful for some of our most popular materials.

 Metal & Enamel

 Designing in metal and enamel has its set of constrains, whether it is a small enamel badge, large 3D medal or enamel keyring, they all have a similar set of rules.